-Best 48, 49 and 50-inch 4K TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 48, 49 and 50-inch 4K TVs you can buy in 2020.
+Best 50-inch TV Buying Guide: Welcome to What Hi-Fi?'s round-up of the best 50-inch TVs you can buy in 2021.

 When it comes to picture technology, almost all models at this size are now 4K, and there's no need to look for a Full HD model, because these 4K TVs are already very affordable indeed.

-You can expect HDR, too, at least in HDR10 form but often in the more advanced HLG, Dolby Vision and/or HDR10+.
-Features should be strong across the board, so expect streaming apps from Amazon, Netflix, YouTube and more to come as a standard.
-Read on for our pick of the best 48, 49 and 50in TVs.
+Features should be strong across the board, so expect streaming apps from Amazon, Disney+, Netflix, YouTube and more to come as a standard.
+You can expect HDR, too, at least in HDR10 form but often in the more advanced HLG, Dolby Vision and/or HDR10+, ensuring the best possible 4K pictures.
+Read on for our pick of the best 48, 49 and 50 inch TVs.

-How we choose the best 48, 49 and 50 inch TVs
+How we choose the best 50 inch TVs